 Now for the permanent stuff: Most inks that our artists use is from Eternal Ink, Fusion Ink, Intenze and Starbrite.
 These inks are glycerin or water-based pigments made using organic, vegan-friendly and non-toxic ingredients with plant pigments for colouring.

 After Care: Caring for your tattoo is the most important step to retaining a beautiful and bright tattoo.
-At Liquid Amber Tattoo, we offer a ‘Simple Kit’ which includes a moisturizer and cleanser for all your aftercare steps.
+At Liquid Amber Tattoo, we offer a ‘Simple Kit’ which includes a moisturizer and cleanser for all your aftercare steps, as well as sell Hustle Butter for a great vegan aftercare option.
 Learn more about the aftercare steps here.

-Our Cleanser: SimpleCleanse is a gentle vegan and organic moisturizing cleanser.
-Formulated with mild vegetable based cleansers, including skin enhancing botanical extracts, hemp oil and aloe.
-This cleaner is free of sodium lauryl sulphate, sodium laureth sulphate and parabens.
+Our Cleanser: PurSan is a gentle vegan and organic moisturizing cleanser.
+Formulated with mild vegetable based cleansers with bacteria killing antimicrobial properties, and is free of parabens, fragrances, colorants and alcohol.

 Do you have any other requests for health conscious tattoos?
 Let us know!
 After all, the tattoo industry is evolving constantly and we are always looking to accommodate our client's needs.